 Plot hole: After Zelenka is finished with his description of how Atlantis rose from the ocean, Ford asks him if he said anything that would require security clearance to see.
 But if he is worried about security, why did he film Zelenka sitting in front of a top-secret Naquadah generator?
 This would be the equivalent of a soldier filming Enrico Fermi (speaking in Italian) in front of a nuclear bomb prototype then asking if he said anything secret.Grumpy Scot

-Continuity: In the second season, episode "Condemned", in the beginning when the crew is in the jumper, Ronan Dex has his hair tied back.
+Continuity mistake: In the beginning when the crew is in the jumper, Ronan Dex has his hair tied back.
 When they land on the island and walk into the camp, his hair is down, and then they have to run back to the jumper when the prisoners start shooting at them.
 When they get back in the jumper, Ronan's hair is tied up again.scaryterri

 Plot hole: In early episodes, when Sheppard and his team are attempting to capture a Wraith, they ambush him and his soldiers with tasers.
 The taser just irritates the Wraith.
 Why don't they have Zat guns?
 (The real reason, of course, is that Wraith stunners will be introduced in 2 or 3 episodes.)
 But it makes no sense to not bring such a useful non-lethal weapon along into unknown territory.Grumpy Scot

 Factual error: When Sam breaks her leg, Dr. Keller discusses with McKay the possibility of internal bleeding, then returns to splint her leg and offer her some ibuprofen for pain.
 A doctor concerned about internal bleeding would never offer a patient ibuprofen, as it inhibits blood clotting.Grumpy Scot